TomYuviler/TomYuviler.github.io/content/authors/admin/_index.md

 ---
 title: Tom Yuviler
 role: PhD student at the Faculty of Electrical and Computer Engineering
-bio: My research explores how eye movements in reading are related to different reading tasks and to reading comprehension.
+bio: My research is focused on the innovative use of program synthesis and formal methods to generate adversarial attacks on neural networks.
+This exploration aims to deepen our understanding of network vulnerabilities and facilitate the creation of effective strategies for their detection and mitigation.
 interests:
   - Adversarial Attacks
   - Program Synthesis